ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 - Blackbox Heuristic and Meta-Heuristic Optimization methods.
 - Machine Learning at the Edge.
 - Optimizing Task Placement and Scheduling in Federated Learning Ecosystems.
-- Task Automation with Agentic AI and A2A protocols.
+- Task Automation with Agentic AI, MCP, and A2A protocols.

 ---